November 6, 2025

 Photo: art-attractions.ru

 The museum is dedicated to physiological pathologies of humans and animals.
-The exhibition features shocking antique medical instruments and preparations, photo zones and installations.
+The exhibition includes shocking antique medical instruments and remedies, photo zones and installations.

 Grand Maket Russia

 This interactive museum is the largest model of the country in Russia and the second largest in the world, depicting everyday life in miniature from Kaliningrad to the Far East.
-Trains and cars move on the model, the time of day changes and many scenes from people's lives are staged.
+Trains and cars move on the model, the time of day changes, and many scenes from people's lives are played out.

 Museum of Shadows